Najeeb-Patoana/Blood-Buddy/README.md

     helmet: 7.1.0 - Security enhancement for HTTP headers.

-    ...and many more to ensure security, efficiency, and performance.
+    ...and many more to ensure security ⚙️, efficiency 🔥, and performance 🚀.

 ```

-## 🚦 Usage
+## 👨‍💻 Usage

 #### To start Blood Buddy, use the following command: